 - Trauma like an auto accident, personal/work/sports injury

 - Spinal condition from injury or presence from birth

 The treatment depends on the cause or causes of neurogenic bladder dysfunction.
 A primary physician could call upon a bladder specialist like a urologist, nephrologist, or urogynecologist to collaborate and coordinate the treatment plan.
 If a nerve root compression causes the dysfunction, a spinal procedure (discectomy) is performed to decompress and relieve the pressure on the nerves.

 Nutrition and Fitness During These Times

-The information herein on "Spinal Injury Could Cause Neurogenic Bladder Dysfunction" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spinal Injury Could Cause Neurogenic Bladder Dysfunction" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.